-In 2019, the NCG Committee continued to retain McLagan, which is part of the Rewards Solutions practice at Aon plc, to provide executive compensation consulting services.
+In 2020, the NCG Committee continued to retain McLagan, which is part of the Rewards Solutions practice at Aon plc, to provide executive compensation consulting services.
 McLagan's role is to provide analysis and advice to the NCG Committee relative to the amount and form of executive compensation, attend NCG Committee meetings, as requested, and advise the NCG Committee on executive compensation levels, market trends, regulatory issues and other developments that may impact M&T's executive compensation programs.
-In 2019, McLagan performed the following services for the NCG Committee:
+In 2020, McLagan performed the following services for the NCG Committee:

-- reviewed the peer group used for compensation benchmarking for the NEOs; - conducted detailed market analyses on executive and director compensation relative to our peer group, including all elements of TDC, and advised on general industry pay practices;
+- recommended the peer group used for compensation benchmarking for the NEOs; - conducted detailed market analyses on executive and director compensation relative to our peer group, including all elements of TDC, and advised on general industry pay practices;

-- advised the NCG Committee on contemporary pay practices to create executive compensation opportunities that align more closely with M&T's strategic objectives and long-term performance; - advised the NCG Committee on market competitive base salaries, annual cash incentives and long-term incentives for NEOs; - provided information regarding competitive practices around long-term incentive plan design and outlined various alternatives for the NCG Committee's consideration; and - advised the NCG Committee on regulatory issues.
+- advised the NCG Committee on contemporary pay practices to create executive compensation opportunities that align more closely with M&T's strategic objectives and long-term performance; - advised the NCG Committee on market competitive base salaries, annual cash incentives and long-term incentives for NEOs; and - advised the NCG Committee on regulatory issues.

-The fees for these services totaled \$245,498.
-McLagan also provided \$41,735 in additional compensation consulting services to management during 2019.
-Management engaged McLagan for these services after consultation with the NCG Committee.
-The NCG Committee determined that, based on an assessment of NYSE factors, McLagan was independent and that engagement of McLagan did not present any conflicts of interest.
+The fees for these services totaled \$248,342.
+McLagan/Aon also provided \$148,199 in additional compensation survey/advisory services to management during 2020.
+Management engaged McLagan/Aon for these services after consultation with the NCG Committee.
+Based on an assessment of NYSE factors, the NCG Committee determined that McLagan was independent and that engagement of McLagan did not present any conflicts of interest.
 McLagan also determined that it was independent from our management and confirmed this in a written statement delivered to the NCG Committee.